 Changing the registered contact

-To change the registered contact, please download, print and complete our ‘Change of registered contact’ form, shown below.
+To change the registered contact, please download, print and complete our ‘Change of registered contact’ form.
 Or call us and we’ll send you a copy.

-You can change the registered contact for your HSBC Child Trust Fund if any of the following applies:
+The registered contact can be changed for the HSBC Child Trust Fund if any of the following applies:

 Transferring a Child Trust Fund to HSBC

-If you have an existing Child Trust Fund held with another provider, you could transfer it to HSBC.
-That way, you can check the value of the fund whenever you log on to online banking.
+If you have an existing Child Trust Fund held with another provider, you can transfer it to HSBC.

-To transfer a Child Trust Fund to us, please download the ‘Transfer your Child Trust Fund to HSBC’ form.
-Before completing the form, make sure you read the following important information so you understand the nature of the investment and the risk involved.
+To transfer a Child Trust Fund to us, please download the 'Transfer your Child Trust Fund HSBC' form.
+Before completing the form, make sure you read the important information, detailed below, under 'Important information and useful forms', so you understand the nature of the investment and the risk involved.

 The HSBC Child Trust Fund is offered without advice.
 This means we aren’t required to assess the suitability of this product for you so you need to be confident about making your own investment decisions.

 Bear in mind that the value of investments can fall as well as rise so you may get back less than you invest.